katetruman/MultiAgentEC/README.md

 ## Notes about current set up
 - We can't evaluate multiple expectations of the same type which occur for the same actor at the same time - we will only get output for one of the expectations.
 This feature can potentially be turned off if necessary.
-- If we have an expectation that some condition will be true within X time periods, if it is true after X + 1 time periods, this registers as a fulfilment and not a violation.